How to Start an LLC in Alabama

 The perfect business name will only get you so far if someone else is already using it online or as a trademark.
 Establishing your business name across platforms will create a consistent branding image, making it easier for customers to find and remember you.

-Once you have a name in mind for your Alabama LLC, see if it’s available as a domain name and on social media platforms.
-It’s also a good idea to confirm its availability as a trademark.
+It’s also a good idea to confirm the name’s availability as a trademark.
 Even if you don’t plan on getting a trademark yourself, you may face trouble down the line if someone else already has a trademark that contains your business name.
+You can hire us to prepare and file your federal trademark registration application—we offer one of the most affordable attorney-led services in the industry.

-Step 2: Choose a Registered Agent
+Step 2: Choose an Alabama Registered Agent

 Alabama requires all LLCs operating in the state to appoint and maintain a registered agent.
 The agent’s role is to accept legal mail and service of process on behalf of the businesses they serve, and to then forward those documents to the businesses.